Coronado A

 There is explicit evidence for split AC in the building from at least 2 listings, including phrases like 'a split AC system' and 'BRAND NEW split AC.'
 While the MLS checkbox only appears in 3/20 listings, the remarks are clear and specific enough to confirm that some units have split/ductless AC.

-Window AC is strongly supported across the building, with MLS checkbox ACWIUN present in 18/20 listings and numerous remarks repeating that units have window AC in bedrooms, living rooms, or every room.
-The consistency across multiple listings and agents suggests this is a genuine building-level feature, not just copy-paste noise.
+Window AC is strongly supported for this building.
+Historical MLS data shows ACWIUN in 18/20 listings, and many remarks explicitly say things like “window ACs in every room,” “window A/C in each room,” and “window A/C in the living and bedroom areas.”
+The consistency across multiple listings and agents suggests this is not just copy-paste noise.

 No analysis available